mchowdh200/giggle-ml/wiki/state.md

 ### Legacy Giggle Benchmark

-This includes not only the benchmark, but a series of experiments conducted with intention to increase recall (wrt the legacy system) without significant performance burden.
+This includes not only the benchmark but a series of experiments conducted with the intention to increase recall (wrt the legacy system) without significant performance burden.

 This required